camilogarciabotero/GeneFinder.jl/docs/src/iodocs.md

 | `write_orfs_gff`    | Generates files in GFF format.                              |

 All these functions support processing both `BioSequence` instances and external `FASTA` files.
 In the case of a `BioSequence` instace into external files, simply provide the path to the `FASTA` file using a `String` to the path.
-To demonstrate the use of the `write_*` methods with a BioSequence object, consider the following example:
+To demonstrate the use of the `write_*` methods with a `BioSequence`, consider the following example:

 ```julia
 using BioSequences, GeneFinder